Please enable JavaScript to view this page.

 Delta's doors will open at 7:30am.

-Student Technical Solution Competitions (STS 2023) are scheduled to begin at 8:30am.
-Pick up a STS 2023 program at the check-in the M Wing hallway.
+Student Technical Solution (STS) Competitions are scheduled to begin at 8:30am.
+School sponsors (instructors) will check-in their students.
+Programs will be available at each check-in location.
 The program will provide schedule details and competition room locations.

 Judging immediately follows the competition action.
 Awards will be presented following the judging period.
 Check the program for award presentation details.